Any (webshop)

 Designs are then handled with the Design Editor or with Liquid HTML code in a user-friendly way from my.clerk.io.

-Your snippets will only need to contain the class clerk, any page-specific info like product ID’s, and a reference to the ID of a Content block in data-template.
+Your snippets will only need to contain the class clerk, any page-specific info like product ID’s, and a reference to the ID of an Element block in data-template.

 Injection #